 Nicol: The parrot is spraying the place with electronic bird poo.

 Sue: The parrot is the only thing I don’t like about this story.
 It’s taking the pirate theme a bit too far.
-Maybe the kids liked it, I don’t know.
+I don’t know.
+Maybe the kids liked it.

-While K9 keeps the Captain’s pet at bay, the Doctor and Kimus discover that the evil Queen Xanxia has been suspended in time.
+While K9 keeps the Captain’s pet at bay, the Doctor learns that the evil Queen Xanxia has been suspended in time.

 Me: They paid this actress extra cash to take her false teeth out.